 (ii) the receipt of the appellant or his solicitors for payment by the respondent of the amount of the appellant’s costs ordered to be paid by the respondent, or other evidence of such payment satisfactory to the Board.

-[Regulation 4 amended in Gazette 18 Feb 1972 p.
+[Regulation 4 amended: Gazette 18 Feb 1972 p.
 364.]

 5. Time within which application is to be made